belle2/basf2/analysis/doc/index-01-analysis.rst

 =========

 While ``basf2`` operates on `ParticleList`_ s, it is also important to calculate variables associated with a given candidate or event.
+In ``basf2`` analysis, variables are handled by the VariableManager:

+.. _variablemanager:
+   .. autodata:: variables.variables

 Here is a list of variables known to ``basf2`` that can be used in cut strings or written out to file.

 .. toctree:: Variables